hynek/svcs/docs/why.md

 ## Is this Dependency Injection!?

-No.

-Although the concepts are related and share the idea of having a central registry of services, the ways they provide those services are fundamentally different:
-{term}`Dependency injection` always passes your dependencies as arguments while you actively ask a service locator for them *when you need them*.
+It can be!
+It only depends *where* you choose to call our `get()` method.

+When people think of dependency injection, they usually think of *dependency injection frameworks* that use decorators or other magic to inject services into their code.
+But that's **not** what dependency injection means.
+It means that the {term}`service layer` is called with all services it needs to do its job.

+So if you use *svcs* in your web view to look up a database connection, and then pass the database connection into your business logic, you're doing *dependency injection*.

+On the other hand, if you use *svcs* in your service layer – or even business logic – to look up a database connection and use it there, you're doing *service location*.

+We strongly recommend the former over the latter.

-If you're curious, check the [glossary](glossary) entry for {term}`Service Locator` for more details.
+If you're curious, check the [glossary](glossary) entry for {term}`Service Locator` and {term}`Dependency Injection` for more details.

 ## Why not?